edward-ly/GeneticReverb/README.md

 ## Running the Script

-To run the script, open `main.m` in the MATLAB editor, adjust parameter values as needed, and click on __Editor > Run__ or run `main` in the MATLAB command window.
+To run the `main.m` script, open the file in the MATLAB editor, adjust parameter values as needed, and click on __Editor > Run__ or run `main` in the MATLAB command window.

 ## License